-Rape of Titan’s Sirens is second album released by Monster Records, which features additional material recorded in the basement at the Electric House and in the dining room of the Stone House between 1974 and 1976.
-You received very positive response for this two releases.
-Do you think it would be the same if the records were released in the 70’s?
+Rape of Titan’s Sirens is second album released by Monster Records which features additional material recorded in the basement at the Electric House and in the dining room of the Stone House between 1974 and 1976.
+Do you think it would receive the same (positive) response if it was released in its time?

 Terry: It’s impossible to say.
 Part of the appeal of those releases is their lo-fi retro sound.
 Back in the ’70’s groups wanted to sound polished and cutting edge.
 Perhaps our music would have garnered some critical praise and JPT might have developed a cult following.

 Paul: No. The 70’s were a tough time for a band like us to make it.
 We had no management, only our crazy friends believed in us and even they would raise an eyebrow when we would play 20 minute extended jams.
 Nobody did that back then.
 It was all worked out stuff that sounded thought out and we just enjoyed ebb and flow more than an exercise in total structure.